 12. Cicadas are most active in the day

 If you’ve ever wondered if cicadas make noise at night, then you’ll be happy to know that most cicadas climb up in the trees and are pretty quiet at night.
-It’s from dawn to ask, all day long, that you’ll hear the males screaming for some recognition from the females.
+It’s from dawn to dusk, meaning all day long, that you’ll hear the males screaming for some recognition from the females.
 At least we’ll get some sleep at night though right?

 13. There are 3 species of cicadas in brood X